 Nearly 60 percent of all restaurant fires start in the kitchen.
-Though usually small and resulting in limited damage, commercial kitchens have all the ingredients for a destructive fire, and restaurant pose a unique risk because of the potential for large numbers of customers at one time.
+Though usually small and resulting in limited damage, restaurant kitchens have all the ingredients for a destructive fire, and restaurants pose a unique risk because of the potential for large numbers of customers at one time.

 The National Fire Protection Association (NFPA), the authority on fire, electrical and building safety, has established a set of codes and standards for ventilation control and fire protection of commercial cooking operations – specifically NFPA 96.
 In fact, NFPA 96 is followed by most city fire marshals, who ultimately decide whether or not your business is safe for patrons.

 As a restaurant operator, it is imperative that you are familiar with the following details of NFPA 96:

 - Regularly schedule exhaust system inspection and cleaning.
 A certified exhaust system cleaner must inspect the area regularly for possible grease buildup.
 If the area contains oily sludge, it must be cleaned.
 Removable parts must be cleaned regularly before they become heavily contaminated with grease or oil.

 - Regularly clean and maintain hood filters and spark arrestor filters.
 Grease filters or baffle filters must be UL-listed and made of steel or another rigid material.
 Spark arrestor filters are also required for solid fuel cooking operations to minimize the entrance of sparks and embers into the grease filter.

 - Rooftop terminations and wiring systems should be weatherproof and flexible.
 Electrical malfunctions cause about 8 percent of all restaurant fires.
 To prevent this, wiring should also never be installed in ducts, and service hold-open retainers should be present to allow for easy inspection and cleaning of materials on the roof.